 Appropriate modifiers must be billed in order to reflect services provided and for claims to pay appropriately.
-We can request copies of operative reports or office notes to verify services provided.
-Common modifier issue clarification is below:
+We can request copies

-Modifier 59 - Distinct Procedural Services- must be attached to a component code to indicate that the procedure was distinct or separate from other services performed on the same day and was not part of the comprehensive service.
-Medical records must reflect appropriate use of the modifier.
-Modifier 59 cannot be billed with evaluation and management codes (99201-99499) or radiation therapy codes (77261-77499).
+• Modifier 59 - Distinct Procedural Services- must be attached to a component code to indicate that the procedure was distinct or separate from other services performed on the same day and was not part of the comprehensive service.
+Medical

-- Modifier 25 Significant, Separately Identifiable Evaluation and Management Service by the Same Physician on the Same Day of the Procedure or Other Service must be attached to a component code to indicate that the procedure was distinct or separate from other services performed on the same day and was not part of the comprehensive service.
+- records must reflect appropriate use of the modifier.
+Modifier 59 cannot be billed with evaluation and management codes (99201-99499) or radiation therapy codes (77261-77499). - Modifier 25 Significant, Separately Identifiable Evaluation and Management Service by the Same Physician on the Same Day of the Procedure or Other Service - must be attached to a component code to indicate that the procedure was distinct or separate from other services performed on the same day and was not part of the comprehensive service.
 Medical records must reflect appropriate use of the modifier.
 Modifier 25 is used with Evaluation and Management codes and cannot be billed with surgical codes. - Modifier 50 Bilateral Procedure If no code exists that identifies a bilateral service as bilateral, you may bill the component code with modifier 50.
 We follow the same billing process as CMS and the ODM when billing for bilateral procedures.
 Services should be billed on one line, reporting one unit with a 50 modifier. - Modifier 57 Decision for Surgery must be attached to an Evaluation and Management code when a decision for surgery has been made.
 We follow CMS guidelines regarding whether the Evaluation and Management will be payable based on the global surgical period.
-CMS guidelines found in the Medicare Claims Processing Manual, Chapter 12 - Physicians/Nonphysician Practitioners indicate:
+CMS guidelines found in the Medicare Claims Processing Manual, Chapter 12 Physicians/Nonphysician Practitioners indicate: